Teaching Commons > Teaching Guides > Technology > Zoom

 Zoom offers features like screen-sharing, white boards, waiting rooms, and breakout rooms to simulate aspects of face-to-face interaction.
 Becoming familiar with these features can allow for personalization of Zoom meetings to best fit different teaching styles.
 Visit support.zoom.us to learn more.

 Yes, students have access to a Zoom Pro license through DePaul.
 They can access Zoom by going to depaul.zoom.us and logging in with their @depaul.edu email address and Campus Connect password.
 From there, students can schedule meetings and share links with others to attend the meeting.
-View information on student access to Zoom.
+See Helpful Tools for Students for more information on student access to Zoom.

 No, as long as the recording is only for the use of the class during the current term.